 Figuring out a compensation structure is always tricky, particularly if you’re managing multiple teams based in different parts of the world.

-Sales Operations Managers and the VP of Sales will have to work together to align the company’s strategic needs with a payment structure that will motivate and reward your most effective team members.
+Sales Operations Managers and the VP of Sales will need to work together to align the company’s strategic needs with a payment structure that motivates and rewards your most effective team members.

 What are the basics of a good compensation structure?
 It should: